-- Submit a proposal only if you have secured funding from your institution to attend the conference and only if you are available to present at any time on July 11 and 12.
-Presenters are offered a 30 percent discount on the main conference registration fee.
+Submit a proposal only if you’ve secured funding from your institution to attend the conference and only if you’re available to present at any time on July 17 and 18.
+We cannot guarantee that your session will be scheduled on a particular day.

-Presenters and copresenters are responsible for their own travel, hotel arrangements and expenses.
+Presenters and copresenters are responsible for their own travel, hotel arrangements, and expenses.

-As a lead presenter you are ultimately responsible for sharing with your copresenters all information you receive from College Board staff about conference policies and logistics.
+As a lead presenter, you’re responsible for sharing with your copresenters all information you receive from College Board staff about conference policies and logistics.

 Don’t forget to check in with the registration desk when you arrive at the conference to get your name badge, conference program, and venue map.
 This is a chance to ask any last-minute questions you may have about your upcoming presentation.